noe-protocol/noe-gate/README.md

 ### What this proves

-`make all` and `make demo-full` demonstrate five invariants:
+`make all` and `make demo-full` demonstrate five core invariants:

-1. **Deterministic evaluation** — the same rule applied to the same grounded context always produces the same verdict, and the verdict can be independently replayed from the certificate alone.
+1. **Deterministic evaluation**: the same rule and grounded context always produce the same verdict, and that verdict can be independently replayed from the certificate.
-2. **Epistemic non-execution** — when a sensor's confidence falls below the required threshold, the knowledge path resolves to `undefined` and no action is emitted.
+2. **Epistemic non-execution**: when a sensor's confidence falls below the required threshold, the knowledge path resolves to `undefined` and no action is emitted.
-3. **Cross-modal veto** — when two sensor modalities disagree (e.g. vision says open, LiDAR measures a wall), Noe blocks the proposed action regardless of individual confidence scores.
+3. **Cross-modal veto**: when two sensor modalities disagree (e.g. vision says open, LiDAR measures a wall), Noe blocks the proposed action regardless of individual confidence scores.
-4. **Structural halt on missing context** — if a chain requires a literal (`@human_override`, a spatial shard, etc.) that is absent from the admitted context, the belief path cannot execute.
+4. **Structural halt on missing context**: if a chain requires a literal (`@human_override`, a spatial shard, etc.) that is absent from the admitted context, the belief path cannot execute.
 The error is structural, not heuristic.
-5. **Policy-layer composability** — higher-level arbitration (multi-agent voting, liveness policies) can be layered above Noe without relaxing the deterministic validation boundary that Noe enforces on individual proposed actions.
+5. **Policy-layer composability**: higher-level arbitration (multi-agent voting, liveness policies) can be layered above Noe without relaxing the deterministic validation boundary that Noe enforces on individual proposed actions.

-Every permitted action leaves a replayable, hash-bound certificate in `examples/auditor_demo/`.
-Every blocked action leaves no certificate and emits no hash — the proof of non-execution is the absence of an artifact.
+Permitted actions produce replayable, hash-bound execution certificates.
+Non-execution outcomes should still produce auditable decision records, but with no emitted action and no executable action_hash.

 <br />